Rare Disease Day at NIH 2022

 Child neurologist Mustafa Sahin, M.D., Ph.D., who is part of the NCATS-led Rare Diseases Clinical Research Network, shares how advances in translation helped his team provide new treatments to young patients with rare neurodevelopmental disorders.

-About 7,000 rare diseases affect humans, of which only a few hundred have any treatment.
-Although each rare disease affects fewer than 200,000 Americans, in total, these illnesses affect an estimated 30 million people in the United States.
+About 7,000–10,000 rare diseases affect humans, of which only a few hundred have any treatment.
+In the United States, each rare disease affects fewer than 200,000 individuals; however, in total, these illnesses affect an estimated 30 million people nationwide.
 Since rare diseases often are difficult to diagnose, it can take years to obtain an accurate diagnosis.
-Even after a proper diagnosis, treatment often is unavailable, because only about 5 percent of rare diseases have a treatment approved by the FDA.
+Even after a proper diagnosis, treatment often is unavailable, because fewer than 5% of rare diseases have a treatment approved by the FDA.

 As a result, rare diseases are devastating and costly for patients, their families and the nation as a whole.
 Most rare diseases are serious or life-threatening, chronic and progressive disorders that place substantial medical and financial burdens on patients and their families.

-Through its work to improve the science of collaboration, NCATS supports collaborative and innovative approaches to research on rare diseases.
-NCATS' Office of Rare Diseases Research (ORDR) facilitates and coordinates NIH-wide activities involving research for a broad array of rare diseases.
+Through its work to improve the science of translation, NCATS supports collaborative and innovative approaches to research on rare diseases.
+NCATS' Division of Rare Diseases Research Innovation (DRDRI) facilitates and coordinates NIH-wide activities involving research for a broad array of rare diseases.
 These efforts have the potential to speed development of treatments for multiple rare diseases and ultimately help more patients more quickly.
-Learn more about ORDR and NCATS' rare disease research programs and access shareable resources to help raise awareness about rare diseases.
+Learn more about DRDRI and NCATS' rare disease research programs and access shareable resources to help raise awareness about rare diseases.